 So YES – People are still moving during this Coronavirus pandemic and moving companies are still performing moves.
 Moving companies are considered essential services.

-So many people are wondering “Can I move during the coronavirus pandemic?”.
+So many people are wondering “Can you move during the coronavirus pandemic?”
 Yes, moving during the COVID-19 epidemic is safe as long as you follow recommended guidelines on social distancing, hand washing, and other practices.

 The American Moving & Storage Association has made recommendations for both movers and consumers to make moving during coronavirus as safe as possible.